Why are insurers charging again?

 Out-of-pocket costs can be painful, but the damage will be much, much worse if you don’t have coverage at all.

-For a patient without insurance, the average cost of a COVID-19 hospital stay is about $73,300, a FairHealth study found.
+For a patient without insurance, the average cost of a COVID-19 hospital stay early in the pandemic was about $73,300, a FairHealth study found.

 If you absolutely can’t secure insurance at the moment, you can try asking your medical provider to bill the government’s HRSA COVID-19 Uninsured Program.